Clothes dryer fires are so common that relevant agencies across the nation did research and made studies to determine why it is so.

-It is important to know about in-depth information regarding clothes dryer fires so homeowners would be able to apply the necessary precautions to prevent tragedies.
+It is important to know about in-depth information regarding clothes dryer fires so homeowners would be able to recognize the fire hazard and take necessary precautions to prevent tragedies.

 - Fires that begin in clothes dryers are more common between 8:00 am to 12:00 midnight, peaking between 1:00 to 2:00 pm.